fleetbase/fleetbase/.github/ISSUE_TEMPLATE/🚀-feature-request.md

 ---
-name: Feature request
+name: "\U0001F680 Feature request"
-about: Please first search existing issues for the feature you are requesting; it may already exist, even as a closed issue.
+about: Submit a proposal for a new feature
 title: ''
 labels: ''
 assignees: ''